 Charlie Born, RScP has been with the Center for Spiritual Living, Redding (CSLR) since 1992.
 The Manager of Government and External Affairs for Frontier Communications, Charlie has served in just about every area of the Center, including children's church, board member, usher/greeter, community outreach, pledge drive, fundraising, and for several years now, he has co-chaired the Landscape Seva Team.
 Most recently, Charlie served as co-chair of the Minister Search Team.
 His background includes a strong interest in Yoga and meditation.
 He received training in the transcendental meditation (TM) technique in the 1970s, and was involved with the Creative Initiative Foundation in the 1980s.
 Charlie received his Professional Prayer Practitioner license in 2013.

 When Chris Johnson, RScP came to Center for Spiritual Living (CSL) in the summer of 1986 he knew he found his spiritual home.
 Chris holds a BA in Music and a MFA in Teaching, and retired from a 30-year career in public education in 2013.
 Since then he has devoted his time, energy, and service to being a Licensed Religious Science Practitioner (RScP), serving the Center for Spiritual Living, Redding (CSLR) and Mendocino Center for Spiritual Living (MCSL).
-The Director of Music for Center for CSLR, and an Administrator and Guest Speaker at MCSL, Chris's passion lies in sharing the power of CSL’s teaching with others.
+The former Director of Music for Center for CSLR, and an Administrator and Guest Speaker at MCSL, Chris's passion lies in sharing the power of CSL’s teaching with others.
 He believes that creating a world that works for all begins with putting spiritual tools in the hands of as many people as possible, and is doing just that in classrooms, workshops, one-on-one practitioner sessions, and through the New Thought music he and his wife, Diana Johnson, write and perform together.

-Prayer Practitioner & Trustee
+Prayer Practitioner, Trustee

 Diana Johnson, RScP has been active with Center for Spiritual Living, Redding (CSLR) for nearly three decades.
-With a BA and Teaching Credential, she taught children and adults in a homeschooling environment for 15 years before channeling her passion for teaching into her current work as a Licensed Religious Science Practitioner (LRSP).
+With a BA and Teaching Credential, she taught children and adults in a homeschooling environment for 15 years before channeling her passion for teaching into her current work as a Religious Science Practitioner (RScP).
 Diana also works as Director of Youth and Family Ministries, and serves on CSLR’s Board of Trustees.
-As a LRSP, Diana teaches certificated (core) and non-certificated (spiritual development) classes, leads workshops, and hosts retreats.
+As a RScP, Diana teaches certificated (core) and non-certificated (spiritual development) classes, leads workshops, and hosts retreats.
 She and her husband, Chris Johnson, compose and perform their own brand of New Thought music for Sunday services.
 Diana has a passion for teaching in all its forms and for creating and sustaining Spiritual Community.
-In Spring 2017, she entered the Ministerial Student, and expects to be licensed by Summer 2019.
+In Spring 2017, she entered the Ministerial Studies, and expects to be licensed by Summer 2019.